-The columns that failed the linear criteria are typically force-controlled because of high axial loads, a result of using $P{UF}/P{CL}$ in lieu of $P{UF}/P{ye}$ to model flexural hinge strength and trigger force-controlled response.
+The columns that failed the acceptance criteria are typically force-controlled due to high axial loads, a result of using $P / P{CL}$ in lieu of $P / P{ye}$ to model flexural hinge strength and trigger force-controlled response.
 In comparison to the results from the NDP, the linear procedures produced conservative estimates of poor performance.
 On average, the linear procedures slightly overestimate the axial force demand in the exterior columns.
 Although there is general agreement between the procedures on which members may pose a risk, the results from the NDP illustrate that the column hinges can satisfy the performance criteria if the hinges were not force-controlled using $P{CL}$ , which is generally governed by out-of-plane flexural buckling.
 Enhancements to the assessment of beam-columns could consider using a dual assessment criterion that evaluates stability and flexural hinging separately (as is done for the NDP in this study).
+Noting the number of force-controlled columns (assuming $P{CL}$ is appropriate), ASCE 41 could impose a capacity design philosophy for a CBF similar to that prescribed for an EBF to simplify and clarify the process.
+As such, an SCBF designed in accordance with AISC 341 would pass the assessment criteria in ASCE 41 by default.